-Maintaining a complete, up to date API inventory with accurate documentation is critical to understanding potential exposure and risk.
+Maintaining a complete, up-to-date API inventory with accurate documentation is critical to understanding potential exposure and risk.
 An outdated or incomplete inventory results in unknown gaps in the API attack surface and makes it difficult to identify older versions of APIs that should be decommissioned.
-Similarly, inaccurate documentation results in risk such as unknown exposure of sensitive data and also makes it difficult to identify vulnerabilities that need to be remediated.
+Similarly, inaccurate documentation results in risks such as unknown exposure of sensitive data and makes it difficult to identify vulnerabilities that need to be remediated.

 API security solutions must be able to analyze all API traffic and continuously discover APIs.
 Discovery must include the ability to identify all host addresses, API endpoints, HTTP methods, API parameters, and their data types including the identification and classification of sensitive data.
 These solutions must provide discovery on an ongoing basis to maintain an up-to-date catalog of the API environment and accurate API documentation even as new APIs are introduced and updates are made to existing APIs.

 The unsafe consumption of APIs can lead to security breaches, exposing sensitive data, user credentials, or proprietary information, as attackers may exploit vulnerabilities in API usage to gain unauthorized access, execute arbitrary code, or perform unauthorized actions within the system.

 There are certainly cases where security misconfiguration can be the result of something basic like a missing patch, but some misconfigurations are far stealthier and can be obscured by complex architectures.